2-20–3:20 p.m. ET

-This presentation will highlight the efforts of the Atlanta Public School district to develop Domestic Minor Sex Trafficking policies and a protocol where teachers are being educated about warning signs and risk factors so that they can identify and respond early.
+This presentation will highlight the importance of Atlanta Public School district developing Domestic Minor Sex Trafficking policies and developing protocol where teachers are being educated about warning signs and risk factors so that they can identify and respond early.

 Erika Mitchell, Board Member, Atlanta Board of Education

 Sharnell Myles, Psy.D., LPC, JoyUs Beginnings Child & Family Wellness Center and The Trauma Resource Institute, LLC

 Charting a Pathway to Greatness: Board-Superintendent Partnership to Establish a Foundation for Equity

 With a commitment to equity, the OKCPS governance team began in 2017 to lead the district through a historic realignment of facilities, closing 15 campuses and restructuring nearly every school.
 This process, the Pathway to Greatness, was a community-wide effort and a necessary foundation for equity-based investments.
 OKCPS will share the guiding principles for success despite leadership transition and next steps, as well as challenges and critical considerations for other districts facing similar hard choices.

 Rebecca Kaye, Chief of Equity and Accountability, Oklahoma City Public Schools

 Ruth Veales, Board Member, Oklahoma City Public Schools